 News and Insights

 Regulators will continue tough enforcement, including coordinated global supply chain oversight and data requirements.
 Biosimilars will continue to gain increasing attention.
 In the EU, expect direct pricing agreements, price controls, as well as reference and risk-based pricing, and access limits.
-In the U.S., political and legislative uncertainty will create risk and opportunity.
+In the U.S., political and legislative uncertainty will continue to create risk and opportunity and 21st Century Cures will help accelerate product approval and competition.
 Globally, demands will increase for transparency, real world evidence, and comparative effectiveness research.

 Payer, PBM and employer pushback on high priced specialty drugs will continue to intensify, triggering price wars where alternatives are available, in addition to new reimbursement approaches.
 Still, collaborations by manufacturers with payers and providers on data sharing and real world evidence will grow.
 Consumers will get even more engaged as they pay more of the cost, although adherence will continue to be both a major challenge and opportunity.